juanschallibaum/masspwn/README.md

 [Medusa](https://github.com/jmk-foofus/medusa) made by Joe Mondloch<br/>

 and the workflow approached in this script is inspired by Jason Haddix in your [Bug Bounty Hunter Methodology v3](https://www.youtube.com/watch?v=Qw1nNPiH_Go&t=4254s) speaking.

+## Disclaimer

+Usage of masspwn for attacking targets without prior mutual consent is illegal.
+It is the end user's responsibility to obey all applicable local, state and federal laws.
+Developers assume no liability and are not responsible for any misuse or damage caused by this program.